Central Atlas Tamazight: Classification

-Central Atlas Tamazight is one of the four most-spoken Berber languages, in addition to Kabyle, Tachelhit, and Riffian, and it comes second as the most-spoken Berber language after Tachelhit in Morocco.
+Central Atlas Tamazight is one of the four most-spoken Berber languages, together with Kabyle, Tachelhit, and Riffian, and it comes second as the most-spoken Berber language after Tachelhit in Morocco.
 Differentiating these dialects is complicated by the fact that speakers of other languages may also refer to their language as 'Tamazight'.
 The differences between all three groups are largely phonological and lexical, rather than syntactic.
 Tamazight itself has a relatively large degree of internal diversity, including whether spirantization occurs.

 Central Atlas Tamazight speakers refer to themselves as Amazigh (pl.
 Imazighen), an endonymic ethnonym whose etymology is uncertain, but may translate as "free people".
 The term Tamazight, the feminine form of Amazigh, refers to the language.
-Both words are also used self-referentially by other Berber groups to replace local terms such as Ašəlḥi or Arifi, although Central Atlas Tamazight speakers use them regularly and exclusively.
+Both words are also used self-referentially by other Berber groups, although Central Atlas Tamazight speakers use them regularly and exclusively.

 In older studies, Central Atlas Tamazight is sometimes referred to as "Braber" / "Beraber", a dialectical Arabic term, or its Tamazight equivalent "Taberbrit".
 This is related to the Standard Arabic and English term "Berber", used to refer to all Berber dialects/languages, though eschewed by many Berbers because its etymology is pejorative.

 Tamazight belongs to the Berber branch of the Afroasiatic language family; Afroasiatic subsumes a number of languages in North Africa and Southwest Asia including the Semitic languages, the Egyptian language, and the Chadic and Cushitic languages.
-Along with most other Berber languages, Tamazight has retained a number of widespread Afroasiatic features, including a two-gender system, verb–subject–object (VSO) typology, emphatic consonants (realized in Tamazight as pharyngealized), a templatic morphology, and a causative morpheme /s/ (the latter also found in other macrofamilies, such as the Niger–Congo languages.)
+Along with most other Berber languages, Tamazight has retained a number of widespread Afroasiatic features, including a two-gender system, verb–subject–object (VSO) typology, emphatic consonants (realized in Tamazight as pharyngealized), a templatic morphology, and a causative morpheme /s/ (the latter also found in other macrofamilies, such as the Niger–Congo languages).
 Within Berber, Central Atlas Tamazight belongs, along with neighbouring Tashelhiyt, to the Atlas branch of the Northern Berber subgroup.

 Tamazight is in the middle of a dialect continuum between Riff to its north-east and Shilha to its south-west.
 The basic lexicon of Tamazight differs markedly from Shilha, and its verbal system is more similar to Riff or Kabyle.
 Moreover, Tamazight has a greater amount of internal diversity than Shilha.